webchick/grooveshart/README.md

 grooveshart
 ===========

-A Drupal 8 module that will stream the very worst songs, using the GrooveShark API.
+A Drupal 8 module that will stream the very worst songs, using the Grooveshark API.